 Is CapCut free for adding subtitles?

 Yes, CapCut's free tier includes auto-captions for videos up to 10 minutes.
 The free tier adds a CapCut watermark to exported videos and has limited subtitle export options.
-CapCut Pro (starting at ~$7.99/month) removes the watermark, extends auto-caption length limits, and adds 4K export.
+CapCut Pro (priced in-app, varies by region) removes the watermark, extends auto-caption length limits, and adds 4K export.
 GeekLink also has a free tier with speech recognition, subtitle editing, and SRT/ASS export, though burn-in exports include a small watermark.

 Does CapCut upload my videos to the cloud?